rosblox/accelerometer/README.md

 ## Visualization

-Note, the screen recording is a bit laggy.

 ![](resources/visualization.gif)

+Note, lagginess comes from the screenrecording.